Creating A To Do List In WordPress

 - Administrators: Manage Options

-Note: When working with the Master list type make sure that you only authorize non-administrator users to view and complete items, otherwise they will have the ability to edit the Master list itself.
+Note: When working with the Master list type non-admin users should only be permitted to view and complete items, otherwise they will be able to edit the Master list itself.

 View To-Do List

-This option permits the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+This option permits the selected capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-Here you can enable the chosen capability to mark items as completed or uncompleted.
+Here you can permit the selected capability to mark to-do items as completed or uncompleted.

 Add To-Do Item Capability

-Here you can permit the chosen capability to add new to-do items.
+This enables the chosen capability to add new items.

 Edit To-Do Item Capability

-This setting allows the chosen capability to edit existing to-do items.
+Here you can permit the selected capability to edit existing to-do items.

 Assign To-Do Item Capability